-Leadership High School (LHS) is a leadership development and diversity awareness program for outstanding high school leaders in the Lone Star College Service Area.
+Leadership High School (LHS) is a leadership development and diversity awareness program solely for outstanding public high school leaders in the Lone Star College Service Area.
 The program is offered at no cost to the participant.

-The community-based program, sponsored by Leadership North Houston, Leadership Montgomery County and the Lone Star College System, offers high school juniors the opportunity to become better informed of the critical issues affecting the community where they live and work.
+The community-based program, sponsored by Lone Star College and Leadership North Houston, offers high school sophomores and juniors the opportunity to become better informed of the critical issues affecting the community where they live and work.
 The program also provides a unique opportunity to help prepare area youth for responsible citizenship while they develop crucial leadership skills.

 The program goals are: